 Chain link fencing is ideal for:

-• Large perimeter areas
+• Large perimeter areas such as factories and farms

-• Temporary fencing
+• Temporary fencing applications

-• Low-budget projects
+• Budget-sensitive projects

-• Sports fields and open spaces
+• Sports fields and open areas

 For higher security requirements, alternatives like 2D double wire fence panels may be preferred.